-Durand Cup: Ruatkima brace fires Diamond Harbour past Jamshedpur into Semifinals - www.lokmattimes.com
+Durand Cup: Ruatkima brace fires Diamond Harbour past Jamshedpur into semifinals - www.lokmattimes.com

+Jamshedpur (Jharkhand) [India], August 17 : In a stunning quarter-final at the JRD Tata Sports Complex, Diamond Harbour FC ...

-Jamshedpur, Aug 17 In a stunning quarter-final at the JRD Tata Sports Complex, Diamond Harbour FC delivered one ...
+Jamshedpur (Jharkhand) [India], August 17 : In a stunning quarter-final at the JRD Tata Sports Complex, Diamond Harbour FC delivered one of the biggest shocks of the Durand Cup, defeating Jamshedpur FC 2-0 to storm into the semifinals.

 JFC interim head coach Steven Dias fielded a settled 4-3-3 lineup and made three changes to his starting line-up bringing in Japanese International Rei Tachikawa, Sreekuttan VS and Nikhil Barla in place of Suhair VP, Kartik Choudhary, and Vincy Barretto while Diamond Harbour FC Head Coach Jose Antonio Vicuna Ochandorena made five changes to his starting line-up bringing in Robilal Mandi, Sairuatkima, Mirshad Koottappunna, Samuel Lalmuanpuia and Hali Charan Narzary in place of Clayton Dasilva, Susnata Malik, Melroy Melwin Assisi, Girik Mahesh Khosla and Naresh Singh in a 4-3-3 formation with deadly trio of Luka Majcen, Hali Charan and Jobby Justin in the attacking line.